 3-6 class hours.
 Put a lid on it!
 Make your first hat and keep your head warm this winter with either a cute beanie or classic watchcap.
 Pick your yarn, grab appropriate needles, and let’s get started!
 Topics covered Swatching and gauge Knitting in the round Decreasing Finishing Materials 100 yds #4 medium weight yarn … Continue reading Hats 101: Basic Headgear

 3-6 class hours.
 Stop feeling like all the King’s horses and all the King’s men, and learn how to put sweater pieces together!
-This class covers all the basic skills for putting together and finishing a sweater using homework squares that represent important areas of a sweater.
-Topics covered paired decreases and their placement invisible … Continue reading Finish It!
+This class covers all the basic skills for putting together and finishing a sweater.
+You will learn about the structure of fabric, purpose of selvage stitches, and how paired decreases are placed at underarm, … Continue reading Finish It!
 Putting Pieces Together